andrew henderson menu

 In an ironic twist, US citizens who thought they came from the freest country on earth now have every one of their decisions carefully monitored.

-Whereas Mexicans banking in the US can actually treat the United States as a tax haven (structured properly, they can have zero percent tax on their investments), and the government there is under no obligation to tell anyone about it including the Mexican tax authorities.
+On the other hand Mexicans banking in the US can actually treat the United States as a tax haven (structured properly, they can have 0% tax on their investments), and the government there is under no obligation to tell anyone about it, including the Mexican tax authorities.

 Today, non-US citizens and residents can take advantage of all the benefits of the US investment market without any of the disadvantages that come with US citizenship.